Wolfgang Schenck (pilot): Career

 By this time he held a 'C' gliding flying certificate and an 'A' certificate for powered flight.
-He entered the military in December 1936 as an officer-cadet, and posted to II./JG 132 'Richthofen' in Jüterbog in 1938.
-This unit was renamed I Gruppe, Zerstörergeschwader 1 (ZG 1—1st Destroyer Wing) and it was with 1.
+He entered the military in December 1936 as an officer-cadet, and in 1938 posted to II./JG 132 'Richthofen' at Jüterbog-Damm Airfield in Jüterbog.
+This unit was renamed I. Gruppe of Zerstörergeschwader 1 (ZG 1—1st Destroyer Wing) and it was with 1.
 Staffel that Schenck took part in the Polish campaign during September 1939, and in the Norwegian campaign during spring 1940.

 He scored his first aerial victory on 11 May 1940, but on 16 May, he was seriously wounded in combat with Royal Air Force (RAF) Hurricanes, but managed to return to base.
 After months in hospital Schenck tried to rejoin his old Staffel.
 He established that 1./ZG 1 was now 1.
 Staffel, Erprobungsgruppe 210 (Erpr.Gr.
 210).
 Accordingly, he travelled to their base at Denain, France on 4 September and arranged with Gruppenkommandeur (group commander) Oberleutnant Martin Lutz to join 1./Erpr.
 Gr.
 210. Wolfgang Schenck took up the post of Group Adjutant on 5 September.

 On 27 September Lutz was lost in action, and Generalfeldmarschall Albert Kesselring visited Denain on 1 October 1940, and appointed Werner Weymann as acting Gruppenkommandeur and Schenck was appointed Staffelkapitän (squadron leader) of 1.
 Staffel and promoted to Oberleutnant.

 Weymann was shot down into the Channel on 5 October, and Schenck was now acting 'Gruppenführer' (Group leader) of Erpr.Gr.210.
 The new Gruppenkommandeur, Major Karl-Heinz Lessmann from II./ZG 2, was posted in on 1 November although Schenck's superior knowledge of the use of the Bf 110 as a fighter-bomber meant Schenck led most missions.